abagonhishead/Jackett-noauth/README.md

 ## __Do not use it if you do not know what you are doing.__

-Linux amd64 docker images can be found [here](https://hub.docker.com/r/abagonhishead/jackett-noauth).
+Linux amd64 docker images can be found [here](https://hub.docker.com/r/abagonhishead/jackett-noauth) or by running `docker pull abagonhishead/jackett-noauth:latest`.

 TODO: arm64/armv7/armv6?